-After the New Dong was issued in summer of 1953 replacing old Dongs with ratio of 1:10 due to inflation, the Vietnamese Postal Authorities still had a lot mint stamps of the 3rd Ho Chi Minh series on hand.
+After the New Dong was issued in July of 1954 replacing old Dongs with ratio of 1:10 due to inflation, the Vietnamese Postal Authorities still had a lot mint stamps of the 3rd Ho Chi Minh series on hand.
 Since raw material, such as paper and ink, was very scarce the Government decided that the old stamps should be revalued in New Dong.
 In order to do so they provided very small hand stamps to post offices that still had existing old stock.
 Unfortunately the hand stamps did not come with instructions from the postal authorities and so each post office used whatever inking pads they had on hand.
 Some used black and others red with rather mixed results.
-10 New Dong red (oxidized to brown over time) on 100 Dong brown 10 New Dong red on 100 Dong green: 20 New Dong black on 200 Dong: The editor also possesses a stamp that shows the “20 nDH” on the 200 Dong stamp imperforate but the overprint is pretty smeared and so it is difficult to say if it is genuine or not.
+10 New Dong red (oxidized to redish-brown over time) on 100 Dong brown 10 New Dong red on 100 Dong green: 20 New Dong black on 200 Dong: The editor also possesses a stamp that shows the “20 nDH” on the 200 Dong stamp imperforate but the overprint is pretty smeared and so it is difficult to say if it is genuine or not.
 However, recently the editor was able to acquire a postally used copy of the imperforate version making it likely that the genuine overprint exists on the imperforate stamp.
 So far only the perforated version is listed in Michel.

 Apart from missing overprints no other errors of this issue had been reported so far.
 However, when the editor prepared this article, he noticed that one of the 100 Dong stamps in green had erroneously been overprinted “20 nDH” instead of “10 nDH”.
 Since the devaluation was 10:1 using a 20 Dong value for a 100 Dong stamp in old currency was incorrect.
 This is therefore the first valuation error known for these overprints.
 Very rare.
 It has been reported to Michel.
 Here are three rare blocks of four where one value in each block is missing the overprint: Top left stamp with missing overprint Top right stamp without overprint Top left stamp without overprint As you can easily see the overprints were basically illegible and they were phased out after only a few days as impractical.
 Genuine overprints were mostly used in the middle to end of October in 1954 the month they were issued and it appears, all in Hanoi.
 No usages other than Hanoi have been found so far, so it is likely that the overprints were only sold in the Hanoi post office.
 It also appears that the overprints were made as needed as very few units larger than one exist.
 Also, because of their very short time of use, these stamps are a lot more rare than the somewhat larger hand stamps that followed them.
 This is not something that catalogue makers have caught on to.
 They all value the second overprints higher than the first ones.
 Not too many mint or used specimens have survived.
-As a matter of fact here used stamps outnumber mint stamps, which is a seldom seen situation for early North Vietnam.
+As a matter of fact here used stamps outnumber mint stamps, which is a seldomly seen situation for early North Vietnam.
 Postally used set : Postally used letters with this issue are extremely rare.
 Again, there were only about two week these stamps were actually available for sale.
 From the Klewitz Collection comes a letter that was most likely philatelically inspired (Klewitz was a well know German philatelist specializing in Vietnam).
 It shows three early North Vietnam stamps (among them a 10 New Dong on 100 Dong brown overprint) that was cancelled on October 9th, 1954.
-This was the date the Viet Minh army re-took Hanoi and the French Army left the city.
-Now, it could be that Viet Minh came just extremely well prepared and the army had hand-stamps and celebratory cachets in hand to reopen the post office on the very same day, but this would have taken extraordinary preplanning to the most minute details.
-Also, the letter that is addressed to Klewitz in Germany with 110 Dong which would certainly have been too little postage for a standard letter rate to the West.
-We know that surface letters to neighboring China already cost 200 New Dong in early 1955.
+This was the date the Viet Minh Army re-took Hanoi and the French Army left the city.
+Now, it could be that Viet Minh came just extremely well prepared and the army had hand-stamps and celebratory cachets on hand to reopen the post office on the very same day, but this would have taken extraordinary preplanning to the most minute details.
+Also, the letter that is addressed to Klewitz in Germany with 110 Dong which would certainly have been too little postage for a standard letter rate to the West given the fact that the standard domestic letter rate had just been raised from 100 New Dong to 150 New Dong.
+We know that surface letters to neighboring China already cost 300 New Dong in early 1955.
 So, clever as Klewitz was, he probably used one of his local contacts to get the cover cancelled with a back-dated cancel after the fact in order to document the exact day of “Liberation”.
 Nevertheless, probably unique item.
 Gregor Schwirtz, another well known German Vietnam philatelist, who spoke Vietnamese, annotated this philatelic letter in his collection with the words: “On October 9th, 1954, in the morning, the French troops withdrew from Hanoi.
 After one day of reorganization the post office was reopened on October 11th, 1954.”
 This statement is most likely correct.
 La Philatelie was a professional stamp outfit and had the special cachet that celebrated the re-taking of Hanoi already been available on September 9th it would have documented that date with philatelic letters.
 Instead the earliest available philatelic letters from La Philatelie are from October 11th.
 This philatelic envelope was cancelled a few days later on October, 18th, 1954.
 It features a single copy of the 20 new Dong on 200 old Dong brick-red variety.
 Also shown is a philatelic envelope that was produced much later using a special cancel that was produced for the emission of the “Wostok 5 and 6 Rocket” stamps dated Marc 25th, 1964.
 The left stamp is the 10 new Dong on 100 old Dong green variety.
 Here is another philatelic product with favor cancelled early North Vietnam stamps.
 It contains all three overprinted stamps.
 Below is a letter that has the characteristics of a postally used cover.
 It carries five stamps of the 10 Dong on 100 Dong in green for a total of 50 Dong postage.
-While the national standard letter rate was 100 Dong this represented an intra-city rate that was half of the national rate.
+While the national standard letter rate was 100 New Dong (it was raised sometime in October,1954 to 150 New Dong) this represented an intra-city rate that was half of the national rate.
 The intra-city rate did exist in Indochina and it was a carry-over into the Viet Minh era.
 Because the first overprint issue was basically a flop caused by illegible overprints the postal administration issued new hand stamps in the same month that replaced the old ones.
 Unfortunately they still did not specify the colors that had to be used to apply the overprint and therefore, depending on availability at the time, postal clerks used blue, black and red ink pads which explains the various varieties that exist on these stamps.
 It probably takes almost a lifetime to collect all the variations on these stamps as they do not come to market frequently and often the same types appear over and over again.
 10 D on 100 Dong brown (blue overprint Type I) 10 D on 100 Dong brown (blue overprint Type II) 10 D on 100 Dong brown (black overprint Type I) 10 D on 100 Dong brown (black overprint Type II)10 D on 100 Dong brown (red overprint Type I-block of four).
 Multiples of these stamps are very hard to find as they were produced daily by postal clerks as needed.

 Overprint errors of 10D on 100D green (blue overprint type I).
 The overprint on this mint and used sample was erroneously struck on the upper right instead of the lower right part of the stamps.